 FIU’s Certificate program is unique in that students start with two introductory classes (foundations of translation and foundations of interpreting) and then go on to select four more specialized classes in the discipline and industry they feel drawn to.
-Classes range from medical, legal, business and conference interpreting to oral skills for interpreters, computer aided translation and even a judicial T & I internship.
-As one of the only certificate programs that allows for this level of exploration, this program is especially geared toward students at the beginning of their careers who aren’t yet sure of what they want to specialize in.
+Classes range from medical, legal, business and conference interpreting to oral skills for interpreters, computer-aided translation and even a judicial T & I internship.
+As one of the only certificate programs that allow for this level of exploration, this program is especially geared toward students at the beginning of their careers who aren’t yet sure of what they want to specialize in.
 Interpreting courses are open to all languages, while translation is available only for Spanish.
-Course are offered both in person (Saturdays and evenings) and online.
+Courses are offered both in person (Saturdays and evenings) and online.

 Note: Applicants to this program must hold a bachelor’s degree (some exceptions apply).

 Kent State is a large public research university with eight regional campuses spread throughout Northeast Ohio, allowing students the feel of a small, liberal arts education through a large university system.
 The MA in translation is offered both on campus and online for Arabic, French, German, Japanese, Spanish, and Russian.
 Unlike other MA programs in translation, students do not specialize in one type of translation but instead are required to study many different fields (literary and cultural; commercial, legal, and diplomatic; and scientific, medical, and technical translation).
 Practical courses in software localization and project management are also offered.
 Ultimately, this program finds a good home within the Institute for Applied Linguistics at Kent State, which is a leader in language engineering (computer-assisted translation and terminology, multilingual document management, and cross-language information exchange and retrieval) and research in translation studies.